.475 Wildey Magnum

-The .475 Wildey Magnum is a semi-automatic pistol cartridge designed for big game hunting in the Wildey pistol.
+The .475 Wildey Magnum is a large semiautomatic pistol cartridge designed for big game hunting in the Wildey pistol.

 History

 The .475 Wildey Magnum was designed to be a hunting round.
-Cases are formed from .284 Winchester brass with the neck cut down and widened to take a .475 in bullet, and the length is the same as the .45 Winchester Magnum.
+Cases are formed from .284 Winchester brass with the neck cut down and widened to take a .475-inch bullet, and the length is the same as the .45 Winchester Magnum.
 Velocity at 100 yards is equivalent to the muzzle velocity of the .44 Magnum.

 Popular media

 While not being very common, the .475 Wildey Magnum is most famous for its appearance in Death Wish 3, where the Wildey (chambered for this cartridge) was a signature weapon of Paul Kersey, a character portrayed by Charles Bronson (using his own personal Wildey firearm) in the Death Wish film series.

+It also made an appearance in the Firefly episode "The Train Job" during the Unification Day scuffle.

 Additional Wildey calibers

-In the late 1980s, Wildey, Inc. produced three additional calibers using necked down versions of the .475 Wildey Magnum brass casing originally designed in 1983 in order to achieve higher velocities and muzzle energies.
+In the late 1980s, Wildey, Inc. produced three additional calibers using necked-down versions of the .475 Wildey Magnum brass casing originally designed in 1983 to achieve higher velocities and muzzle energies.
 First was the .357 Wildey Magnum (also known as the .357 Peterbuilt) which used a .357 Magnum bullet.
-Second was the .41 Wildey Magnum (also known as the 10 mm Wildey Magnum) which used a .41 Magnum bullet.
-Last was the .44 Wildey Magnum (also known as the 11 mm Wildey Magnum) which used a .44 Magnum bullet.
+Second was the .41 Wildey Magnum (also known as the 10mm Wildey Magnum) which used a .41 Magnum bullet.
+Last was the .44 Wildey Magnum (also known as the 11mm Wildey Magnum) which used a .44 Magnum bullet.
 All calibers were eventually discontinued.

-The .45 Wildey Magnum was introduced by Wildey F.A., Inc. in 1997, which is also a necked down version of the .475 Wildey Magnum using a .45 ACP bullet.
-It was discontinued in 2011 when overall productions ceased.
+The .45 Wildey Magnum was introduced by Wildey F.A., Inc. in 1997, which is also a necked-down version of the .475 Wildey Magnum using a .45 ACP bullet.
+It was discontinued in 2011 when overall production ceased.

-Listed below is the ballistic performances of each produced cartridge as fired from a 10 in (254 mm) barrel.
-The information on the .45 Wildey Magnum is from a 12 in (305 mm) barrel.
+Listed below are the ballistic performances of each produced cartridge as fired from a 10-inch (254mm) barrel.
+The information on the .45 Wildey Magnum is from a 12-inch (305mm) barrel.
 Bullet types were not provided.